attentive-mobile/attentive-ios-sdk/README.md

 // Alternatively, initialize the SDK in debug mode for more information about your creative and filtering rules ATTNSDK *sdk = [[ATTNSDK alloc] initWithDomain:@"myCompanyDomain" mode:@"debug"];

 // Initialize the AttentiveEventTracker.
 The AttentiveEventTracker is used to send user events (e.g. a Purchase) to Attentive.
-It must be setup before it can be used to send events.
+It must be set up before it can be used to send events.
 [ATTNEventTracker setupWithSDk:sdk];
 ```